Paul Wachter

-Paul David Wachter is an American businessman and investment adviser whose clients include Arnold Schwarzenegger, LeBron James, U2 frontman Bono, Beats by Dre co-founder Jimmy Iovine, Drake, Billie Eilish and Tom Werner, Chairman of the Boston Red Sox and the Liverpool Football Club.
+Paul David Wachter is an American businessman and investment adviser whose clients include Arnold Schwarzenegger, LeBron James, U2 frontman Bono, Beats by Dre co-founder Jimmy Iovine, Drake, Billie Eilish and Tom Werner, Chairman of the Boston Red Sox and Liverpool Football Club.

 He has played a leading role in high-profile investment deals including the 2002 acquisition of the Boston Red Sox by New England Sports Ventures (now Fenway Sports Group), an ownership group he became partner to in 2021.
 Wachter was also a founding member of the board of Beats Electronics since 2008 and led the negotiation of the Beats sale to Apple.
-Along with LeBron James, he was among the executive producers of the Starz scripted series, Survivor's Remorse, and HBO’s What’s My Name, a documentary on Muhammad Ali.
+Along with LeBron James, he was among the executive producers of the Starz scripted series, Survivor's Remorse, and HBO’s What's My Name, a documentary on Muhammad Ali, and is the executive producer of the 2023 Netflix series Arnold.
+He is now Chairman of the Board of United Talent Agency (UTA).

 Education

 Wachter is a graduate of Riverdale Country School in The Bronx, New York.
 In 1978, he graduated magna cum laude and Beta Gamma Sigma from the Wharton School of the University of Pennsylvania, and in 1981, he earned his juris doctor from Columbia University Law School, where he was a James Kent Scholar and a Harlan Fiske Stone Scholar.